 A cactus is a member of the plant family Cactaceae.
 The word "cactus" derives, through Latin, from the Ancient Greek "kaktos," a name originally used by Theophrastus for a spiny plant whose identity is not certain.
 Cacti occur in a wide range of shapes and sizes.
 Most cacti live in habitats subject to at least some drought.
-Many live in arid environments, even being found in the Atacama Desert, one of the driest places on earth.
+Many live in arid environments, even some being found in the Atacama Desert, one of the driest places on earth.
 Cacti show many adaptations to conserve water.
 Almost all cacti are succulents.
 Unlike many other succulents, the stem is the only part of most cacti where this vital process occurs.
 Cactus stems store water.
-Most species of cacti have lost true leaves, retaining only spines, which are highly modified leaves.
+Most species have lost true leaves, retaining only spines, which are highly modified leaves.
 As well as defending against herbivores, spines help prevent water loss by reducing airflow close to the cactus and providing some shade.
 In the absence of leaves, enlarged stems carry out photosynthesis.
-Cacti are native to the Americas, ranging from Patagonia in the south to parts of western Canada in the north—except for Rhipsalis baccifera, which also grows in Africa and Sri Lanka.
+Cacti are native to the Americas, ranging from Patagonia in the south to parts of western Canada in the north, except for Rhipsalis baccifera, which also grows in Africa and Sri Lanka.